Albany Law School – Things To Know

 Deadlines And Fees

-Albany Law School’s priority application deadline is March 15, 2025, and the final deadline is August 1, 2025.
-There is no application fee for J.D. programs, but applicants may incur charges through LSAC for services like the Credential Assembly Service (CAS).
-If those fees are a hardship, LSAC offers fee waivers—you must apply for them through your LSAC account with documentation.
+Albany Law School’s priority application deadline is March 15, and the final deadline is August 1.
+There is no application fee for J.D. programs, though applicants may incur charges from LSAC for services such as the Credential Assembly Service (CAS).
+LSAC fee waivers are available for qualifying applicants via your LSAC account with supporting documentation.

 Selection Criteria

-Albany Law School takes a holistic approach to admissions, carefully reviewing every part of your application.
-Strong academic performance is important, but equally valued are your writing skills, letters of recommendation, and extracurricular involvement.
-The admissions committee seeks well-rounded individuals who are not only intellectually capable but also engaged, compassionate, and community-minded.
-Highlight your achievements, character, and potential to contribute meaningfully to the campus community.
+Albany Law School takes a holistic approach to admissions, carefully reviewing every component of your application.
+Strong academic performance matters, but so do writing skills, letters of recommendation, and extracurricular involvement.
+The admissions committee seeks well-rounded individuals who are intellectually capable, engaged, compassionate, and community-minded.

 Academic Programs And Faculty